Br1n3/CTF-Writeups-/Patriot CTF 2023/Forensics/README.md

 # Thought Processes

-Give a quick primer on what started your path to success; you can include what did and didn't work.
-Any grand ideas or existing knowledge that lead you to the eventual solution.

 - [ ] I always start by doing a ```cat``` on the file.
 Great for CTFs and gathering clues.
 - [ ] Performing typical forensics on the files got me to the end, but was obstructed by not thinking creatively how they may hide the flag
 - [ ] I was not thinking outside the box for this challenge, and didnt trust my gut when I did.
 This led to massive slowdowns